Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 # private-analytical-workspace `[Microsoft.DatabaseWatcher/privateanalyticalworkspace]`

-Using this pattern module, you can combine Azure services that frequently help with data analytics solutions.
+This pattern module lets you use Azure services that are common for data analytics solutions.
+The aim is to help data scientists set up an environment for data analysis easily.
+It should be secure by default for enterprise use.
+Data scientists should not worry about making a secure infrastructure solution.
+They should only focus on the data analytics components they need for the solution.

 ## Navigation